-The 4-week MBBS Elective is offered after the Fourth Summative Assessment.
+The 4-week MBBS Elective (6 credits comprising 150 student learning hours, of which 120 are contact hours) is offered after the Second Summative Assessment.
 Students are expected to explore areas of individual interest by means of either clinical attachment or laboratory/clinical research.

-During the Enrichment Year/Elective period, the total workload shall include the time spent on lectures, practicals, tutorials, library work, assignments, group discussions, case reviews, field trips, etc. Performance during the electives will be assessed and the results as either "pass" or "failure" will be recorded in the academic transcript.
+Performance during the electives will be assessed and the results as either "pass" or "failure" will be recorded in the academic transcript.

 Students are assessed continuously during each block and clerkship via PBL tutorial and performance (10%-35%), projects (10%), tests (20%-50%), performance in class, especially for small group clinical sessions (10%-60%), and logbooks (10-30%).
-The formative and summative examinations which are to be held in the middle or end of the academic year, comprise a number of papers in both knowledge-based (e.g. MCQ and SAQ) (30%-60%) and competence-based (e.g. OSCE "Objective Structured Clinical Examination" and Clinical Competency Test "CCT") (20%-40%) aspects.
+The formative and summative examinations which are to be held in the middle or end of the academic year, comprise a number of papers in both knowledge-based (e.g. MCQ and SAQ) (30%-60%) and competence-based (e.g. OSCE/OSCA "Objective Structured Clinical Examination/Assessment" and Clinical Competency Test "CCT") (20%-40%) aspects.